-Author has written 145 stories for Suite Life series, Heroes, Hannah Montana, Wizards of Waverly Place, Twilight, Burlesque, Camp Rock, South of Nowhere, Beastly, Forgetting Sarah Marshall, Sucker Punch, Pretty Little Liars, Vampire Diaries, Glee, Gossip Girl, O.C., Spider-Man, Pitch Perfect, Greek, Arrow, Originals, 90210, Descendants, 2015, Nashville, and Goosebumps.
+Author has written 150 stories for Suite Life series, Heroes, Hannah Montana, Wizards of Waverly Place, Twilight, Burlesque, Camp Rock, South of Nowhere, Beastly, Forgetting Sarah Marshall, Sucker Punch, Pretty Little Liars, Vampire Diaries, Glee, Gossip Girl, O.C., Spider-Man, Pitch Perfect, Greek, Arrow, Originals, 90210, Descendants, 2015, Nashville, Goosebumps, and Every Day.

 I'm not one for ridiculously long profiles.
 But here's a few things that I like and don't like.